 The technological nature of Google’s business means that technological external factors significantly impact the firm and its remote or macro-environment.
 The PESTEL/PESTLE analysis model considers technological trends as makers or breakers of technology businesses.
 The following are the technological factors in Google’s industry environment:

 - Growing Internet access in developing countries (opportunity)

 - Rapid adoption of mobile devices in the global market (opportunity)

-- Growing interest in sustainable business (opportunity)
+- Growing interest in sustainable business among suppliers (opportunity)

-- More regulations on online privacy (opportunity)
+- Increasing regulations on online privacy (opportunity)

-Recommendations based on Google’s PESTEL/PESTLE Analysis
+Recommendations based on the PESTEL/PESTLE Analysis of Google LLC

 - Goldfarb, A. (2014).
 What is different about online advertising?
 Review of Industrial Organization, 44(2), 115-129.

 - Goldfarb, A., & Tucker, C. E. (2011).
 Privacy regulation and online advertising.
 Management Science, 57(1), 57-71.